RealityAnchor/ries-gpt-ui/readme.md

 - rename current file with `ctrl+s`

 ### preprompts.json
-- inserted in each API call as `"role": "system"`
+- inserted in each API call as `"role" | "system"`
 - edit preprompts manually for now (notepad++, VS Code, etc.)
   - Default | Be accurate, detailed, and clear.
 Predict my needs.
   - Coder | You are a senior software developer and mentor.
 I am a novice developer and student.